Manufactured Homes: What Happens If I'm Behind on My Land Lease Payments?

 How Does the Manufactured Home Eviction Process Work?

-Then, you have a specific number of days to respond to the suit.
+You'll get a specific number of days to respond to the suit.
 If you don't file an answer, the court will grant a default judgment in favor of the owner, and you'll have to move the home.
+(Some laws might permit the park owner to seize your home.)

 Resident-Owned Manufactured Home Communities